rafaelromao/keyboards/readme.md

 - [Mouse Keys](https://github.com/zmkfirmware/zmk/pull/778)
 - [Some improvements for the Corne-ish Zen display](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a)

-The ZMK version recommended for this keymap is Zephyr 3.5.
+This fork is also updated to Zephyr 3.5.

 The tested boards are listed below: